simonen/obsidian/LINUX 1/STORAGE/ADVANCED STORAGE/LVM.md

 `-r, --resizefs`: Resize underlying filesystem together with the LV using fsadm.
 Recommended

-To manually resize an xfs filesystem
+To manually resize an XFS filesystem

 ``` bash
 xfs_growfs "LVM"